emberyvr/jsonapi-resources-demo/README.md

                                  DELETE    /authors/:id(.:format)                               authors#destroy

 Wow, so it's set up an entire RESTful routing sytem to do all the things we'd want to do with our articles and authors.
 So how do we handle these actions?
-Next we'll add some controllers to handle them:
+We've ever got some routes for fetching relationships on each of our models.
+Next we'll add some controllers to handle the requests:

     # app/controllers/articles_controller.rb
     class ArticlesController < JSONAPI::ResourceController